A

 Epitaph for a Darling Lady: Dorothy Parker

-Epitaph for Lord Castlereagh: Lord Byron
+Epitaph for Lord Castlereagh: George Gordon, Lord Byron

 Especially When the October Wind: Dylan Thomas